Mimikkk/study-master-2023-pbd-project/readme.md

 ## Step-by-step setup

 1. Create google cloud cluster on google cloud console using [setup-cluster.sh](./scripts/setup-cluster.sh).
-2. Create necessary bucket with the `${BUCKET_NAME}` in the [setup-variables.sh](./scripts/setup-variables.sh)
+2. Create necessary bucket with the name as the `${BUCKET_NAME}` variable defined in the [setup-variables.sh](./scripts/setup-variables.sh).
-3. Access ssh of master-machine in the created cluster.
+3. Access ssh of master-machine in the created cluster (should be in the dataproc menu under the cluster view in the virtual-machine tab named as `${CLUSTER_NAME}-m`).
 4. Download this repository onto the machine.
 5. Access the repository's directory. ex. `cd ~/pbd-2023-flink-streams`.
-6. Run setup bucket script to download dataset to the bucket using [setup-bucket.sh](./scripts/setup-bucket.sh)
+6. Run setup bucket script to download dataset to the bucket using [setup-bucket.sh](./scripts/setup-bucket.sh).
 7. Run setup environment script to set up dataset download from the bucket to the master, download all updates to the machine, install required sbt/scala, install required flink version, build application jars, create kafka topics, and create database.